 Carrying a palm-sized notebook still holds a key charm.
 The fact that you are writing notes down shows that you value your client’s time and his choices.
 Moreover, this is the one act that will probably distinguish you and leave an impression after your leave.
 Do remember, don’t type your notes into a cell phone or a tablet as it could send a wrong signal that you are texting someone else.
 They must be handwritten.

 IV.
-Keep The Phone Silent
+Keep Your Phone Silent

 Probably the most important tip for any meeting- keep your dearie on silent mode.